Yomguithereal/mnemonist/bk-tree.md

 var tree = new BKTree(distance);
 ```

+**N.B.** the given distance metric must return integers.
+As such, the [Jaccard index](https://en.wikipedia.org/wiki/Jaccard_index), for instance, is not suitable to use with this data strucure.

 ### Static #.from

 Alternatively, one can build a `BKTree` from an arbitrary JavaScript iterable likewise: